emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 # Retained Message

 The EMQX implements the retained message feature of MQTT.
+You can flag one message published under certain topic as `Retained` and save them as persistent messages on the EMQX server.
+When any new subscriber subscribes to a topic that matches the topic of a retained message, they immediately receive that message, even if it was published before they subscribed to the topic.

-You can use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to test this messaging service in EMQX.
-This section introduces how to publish a retained message and how the retained message is received.
+You can use client tools to test this messaging service in EMQX.
+This section introduces how to use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to simulate clients and test how a retained message is published and received.

 :::tip Prerequisites

 - Knowledge about MQTT [Retained Message](./mqtt-concepts.md/#retained-message)
-- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md/#mqtt-x)
+- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md)

 :::